lixuenan2333/en-1/API/Virtual-Machines/Help/General_Parameters.md

     3. There cannot have three or more consecutive digits, for example: 123, 987
     4. There cannot have three or more consecutive letters, for example: abc, CBA, bcde, cdef
     5. There cannot have three or more consecutive key position sequences (letters only), for example: qaz, tfc, wsx, xsw, qwert, trewq
-    6. Your username cannot appear in the password
+    6. Your user name cannot appear in the password
     7. It shall contain at least three categories (capital letter, lowercase letter, digit and special characters, the special characters are ()`~!@#$%&_-+={}[]:\";'<>,.?/）*|